linneawalsh/wildfire-prediction/README.md

-# wildfire-prediction
+# Wildfire Prediction
-Using random forests to predict wildfire season severities
+Predicting wildfire season severity from precipitation data using random forests (no pun intended)